dannguyen/journalism-syllabi/README.md

 <a href="http://andrewbatran.com/ccsu-2017/">Homepage</a> /
 <a href="http://andrewbatran.com/ccsu-2017/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>There are more charts, maps, and interactives on news sites than ever before.
+        There are more charts, maps, and interactives on news sites than ever before.
 But data-driven news stories and graphics have been moving readers, impacting communities, and changing lives for hundreds of years.
-According to the undergraduate catalog, this course is Data Visualization, but it’s much ...</em></p>
+According to the undergraduate catalog, this course is Data Visualization, but it’s much
+        </small></p>

         <p>Instructors: Andrew Ba Tran</p>
     </td>
     <td>
-        Central Connecticut State University
+        <small>Central Connecticut State University</small>
     </td>
   </tr>